International Wine and Food Society: Current Structure

-Presently, the IWFS is divided into three geographic zones: the Americas, Europe Africa and Asia Pacific.
+Presently, the IWFS is divided into three geographic regions: the Americas (AMS), Europe Africa (EA) and Asia Pacific (AP).
 The leadership throughout the Society is voluntary and without compensation.

-In the Europe Africa Zone (EAZ), IWFS Europe Africa Ltd, co-ordinates the branches, membership and events in Europe, Scandinavia, The Baltic States, Russia, Africa and Dubai.
-In that zone, there are currently 32 branches and approximately 1500 members.
+In the Europe Africa region (EA), IWFS Europe Africa Ltd, co-ordinates the branches, membership and events in Europe, Scandinavia, The Baltic States, Russia, Africa and Dubai.
+In that region, there are currently 24 branches and approximately 1000 members.
 In order to establish a new branch, at least ten people are needed in order to be awarded a two-year provisional charter.

-In the Americas, IWFS Americas Inc. oversees activity in Canada, the United States, Mexico, the Caribbean and South America.
-Individual branches in this zone - while mostly autonomous in terms of membership and organisation - must meet certain criteria every year in order to maintain their charters.
-For a any city, town or geographic region to be considered for a new branch, they must meet a number of rules and requirements set forth by IWFS Americas Inc. If they meet this criteria, a two-year probationary status begins, after which they will receive their permanent charter.
+In the Americas (AMS), IWFS Americas Inc. oversees activity in Canada, the United States, Mexico, the Caribbean and South America.
+Individual branches in this region – while mostly autonomous in terms of membership and organisation – must meet certain criteria every year in order to maintain their charters.
+For a any city, town or geographic region to be considered for a new branch, they must meet a number of rules and requirements set forth by IWFS Americas Inc. If they meet these criteria, a two-year probationary status begins, after which they will receive their permanent charter.

-In the Asia Pacific Zone (APZ), the Committee and its Executive Officers govern branches in the region under the company IWFS Asia Pacific Ltd. There are currently 26 branches across the region including Australasia, China, Philippines, Thailand and India.
+In the Asia Pacific region (AP), the Committee and its Executive Officers govern branches in the region under the company IWFS Asia Pacific Ltd. There are currently 31 branches across the region including Australasia, China, Philippines, Thailand and India.

 In addition, The International Council of Management oversees issues of an international perspective with regards to the IWFS.
-The council is made up of six members: three from the Americas, two from Europe Africa and one from Asia Pacific who meet three times annually.
+The council is made up of seven members: three from the Americas, two from Europe Africa and two from Asia Pacific who meet three times annually.

 Festivals

-Each zone organises regional events and festivals that are held throughout the year and are usually open to all IWFS members.
+Each region organises events and festivals that are held throughout the year and are usually open to all IWFS members.

-Additionally, all of the zones come together to host an International Festival that is held once every three years.
+Additionally, all of the regions come together to host an International Festival that is held once every three years.
 Activities at these festivals have included wine tastings, formal dinners, information sessions and guided tours of the host city.
 The following places are hosting or have hosted an International Festival: